Header image courtesy of Treehouse (Deliveroo)

 Treehouse, Shop 1, Ground Floor, Ezra’s Lane, 45 Pottinger Street, Central | (+852) 3791 2277

 Veggie Spinner is a hidden gem in Tai Hang that serves Western café fare made vegan and vegetarian.
-The owner insists on hand-making everything, including pizza dough and soups, so you know everything is made with heart.
-It’s precisely this spirit that has attracted a loyal band of customers that love Veggie Spinner’s Lavash Rolls, fresh detox juices, and customizable pizzas.
+The owner insists on hand-making everything, including pizza dough and soups, so you know everything is crafted with heart.
+It’s precisely this can-do spirit that has attracted a loyal band of customers that love their Lavash Rolls ($53), fresh detox juices, and endlessly customisable pizzas.
 Make sure to keep an eye out on their Facebook page as they set their own opening hours and sometimes focus more on catering events instead.